 - A worker in the Port Authority Trans-Hudson Corporation Tunnel;

-- A vehicle-maintenance worker who was exposed to debris from the former World Trade Center while retrieving, driving, cleaning, repairing, and maintaining vehicles contaminated by airborne toxins from the September 11, 2001, terrorist attacks.
+- A vehicle-maintenance worker who was exposed to debris from the former World Trade Center site while retrieving, driving, cleaning, repairing, and maintaining vehicles contaminated by airborne toxins from the September 11th terrorist attacks.

-Fire Department of the City of New York
+WTCHP for the Fire Department of the City of New York Includes:

-- A member of the Fire Department of New York City (fire or emergency personnel, active or retired) who participated at least one day in the rescue and recovery effort at any of the former World Trade Center sites (including Ground Zero, Staten Island Landfill, and the New York City Chief Medical Examiner’s Office), or;
+- A member of the Fire Department of New York City (fire or emergency personnel, active or retired) who participated at least one day in the rescue and recovery effort at any of the former World Trade Center sites (including Ground Zero, the Fresh Kills Landfill on Staten Island, and the New York City Chief Medical Examiner’s Office), or;

-- A person who was present in the “New York City disaster area” in the dust or dust cloud on September 11, 2001;
+- A person who was present in the NYC “Exposure Zone” in the dust or dust cloud on September 11, 2001;

-- A person who worked, lived, or attended school, child care, or adult day care in the “New York City disaster area” for at least 4 days during the 4-month period beginning September 11, 2001, and ending on Jan.
-10, 2002, or at least 30 days during the 11 months beginning September 11, 2001 and ending on July 31, 2002;
+- A person who worked, lived, or attended school, child care, or adult day care in the NYC “Crash Site Area” for at least four days during the four-month period beginning September 11, 2001, and ending on January 10, 2002, or at least 30 days during the 11 months beginning September 11, 2001 and ending on July 31, 2002;

-- Any person who worked as a cleanup worker or performed maintenance work in the “New York City disaster area” during the 4 months starting September 11, 2001, and ending on Jan.
-10, 2002;
+- Any person who worked as a cleanup worker or performed maintenance work in the NYC “Disaster Area” during the four months starting September 11, 2001, and ending on January 10, 2002;

-- A person who had a lease for a residence or bought a residence in the “New York City disaster area”, and who lived in that residence during the period beginning on September 11, 2001, and ending on May 31, 2003;
+- A person who had a lease for a residence or bought a residence in the NYC “Exposure Zone” and who lived in that residence during the period beginning on September 11, 2001, and ending on May 31, 2003;

-- Fire department employees (both fire and emergency personnel, active or retired)
+- Fire department employees (fire and emergency personnel, active or retired)